jonathanbossenger/enterprise-block-editor/Module 4 Using Components/01 Overview of WordPress components.md

 To deepen your understanding of the @wordpress/components package, consider exploring these valuable resources:

-1. **Official Documentation**: The WordPress Block Editor Handbook provides comprehensive https://developer.wordpress.org/block-editor/reference-guides/components/ and their usage[2].
+1. **Official Documentation**: The WordPress Block Editor Handbook provides [comprehensive documentation on all components](https://developer.wordpress.org/block-editor/reference-guides/components/) and their usage.

-2. **Component Storybook**: An interactive tool showcasing components and their variations, available at https://wordpress.github.io/gutenberg/.
+2. **Component Storybook**: An interactive tool showcasing components and their variations, available at [https://wordpress.github.io/gutenberg/](https://wordpress.github.io/gutenberg/).

-3. **GitHub Repository**: The source code and latest updates can be found in the Gutenberg GitHub repository[3].
+3. **GitHub Repository**: The source code and latest updates can be found in the Gutenberg GitHub repository.

-4. **npm Package**: For installation and version information, refer to the @wordpress/components npm package page[8].
+4. **npm Package**: For installation and version information, refer to the @wordpress/components npm package page.

 By mastering the @wordpress/components package, developers can create sophisticated, consistent, and accessible WordPress interfaces with greater efficiency and reliability.
 As you progress through this course, you'll gain hands-on experience with these components, further enhancing your skills in advanced Block Editor development.